isomerpages/moe-oasispri/_our-curriculum/Curriculum/Character & Citizenship Education.md

 ![](/images/conducive%20classroom%20award.png)

-**Model Students for Term 1 & Term 2, 2022**
+**Model Students for Term 1 &amp; Term 2, 2022**

-The Model Student award is a termly award to recognise students’ effort in living up to the school value & the 7 habits.
+The Model Student award is a termly award to recognise students’ effort in living up to the school value &amp; the 7 habits.
 Every teacher provides the input in nominating students who deserve the award.
 In Term 1, we have the model student for the school value of Responsibility and Habit 1: Be Proactive and Habit 2: Begin with the End in Mind.
 In Term 2, we have the model student for the school value of Respect and Integrity with Habit 3: Put First Things First and Habit 4: Think Win-Win.

 ![](/images/T12022_R.jpg)
 ![](/images/T22022_I.jpg)